By Kendra Van Wagner, About.com

 Bandura identified three basic models of observational learning:

-2. Mental states are important to learning.
+2. Mental states are essential to learning.

 Intrinsic Reinforcement